waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## World Knowledge & NPCs
 - **Route 29:** The route splits.
 The main path forward is the upper/northern route.
 A smaller fork to the south is completely blocked by an impassable Youngster at (27, 16).
 A separate, smaller northern path accessible via ledges near (27, 12) is a dead end.
 - **New Bark Town:** A Fisher at (12, 9) mentioned Prof. Elm discovered new Pokémon.

+## Lessons Learned
+- I need to be more diligent about checking my own notes and map markers before exploring.
+I got lost on a path I had already identified as a dead end.